jamescurran/jamescurran.github.io/_posts/2013-04-30-moved-the-blog-again.md

 ---
 "*What*?" you say.
 "Another blog post *already*? --- It's only been 11 months since the last one....."

 Yeah, Yeah, Yeah....
 I've been busy.
-In addition to the exciting career in software development, I've been studying Massage Therapy -- I've be a Licensed Massage Therapist is a couple months.
+In addition to the exciting career in software development, I've been studying Massage Therapy -- I'll be a Licensed Massage Therapist is a couple months.
 And with the weekends often taken up with photography, there's not much time left for blogging.

 I've also switched my ISP, and no longer have a fixed IP address, which meant I could no longer host the site from my home computer.
 Just as well, I had a lot of stability problems doing that.